E-Commerce Platform

 The App

-While designing and improving the new app, UX team disscused about incorporating photos in category and subcategory sections.
-The Flow and designs are in the “UX Vault”.This is just an proposed example.
+While designing and improving the new app, the UX team discussed about incorporating photos in category and subcategory sections.
+The Flow and designs are in the “UX Vault”.This is just a proposed example.

 App Designs